Pakistan Says It's Close To US Trade Deal, Washington Gives No Timeline

 Trump has repeatedly taken credit for the India-Pakistan ceasefire he announced on social media on May 10 after Washington held talks with both sides.
 India disputes Trump's claims that the ceasefire resulted from his intervention and trade threats.

-An April 22 terrorist attack in Pahalgam killed 26 men and sparked heavy fighting between the nuclear-armed Asian neighbors in the latest escalation of a decades-old rivalry.
+An April 22 militant attack in India-administered Kashmir killed 26 men and sparked heavy fighting between the nuclear-armed Asian neighbors in the latest escalation of a decades-old rivalry.
 India struck Pakistan on May 7 and the two nations exchanged hostilities, killing dozens across three days.
 The ceasefire was declared on May 10.

 New Delhi blamed the April attack on Pakistan, which denied responsibility and called for a neutral investigation.
 Washington condemned the attack but did not blame Islamabad.